AntoineJT/dos-games-steam-launchers/dist_template/Hexen Deathkings of the Dark Citadel/Chocolate Hexen/README.md

 # Installation

+- Go to the `base` game subfolder
-For every `dosbox_<something>.exe` file, just rename it `dosbox.exe` to replace the original `dosbox.exe` file (rename the original one to `dosbox.orig.exe` to be able to revert the process without verifying file integrity in Steam).
+- Rename `dosbox.exe` to `dosbox.orig.exe` to be able to revert the process without verifying file integrity on Steam

-For the 3 heretic/hexen games supported, the original dosbox.exe file to replace can be found in the `base/` subfolder in the game files.
+- Copy `dosbox.exe` to the `base` folder
+- Go back to the root game folder
+- Create a folder named `chocolate-hexen`
+- [Download Chocolate Hexen](https://github.com/chocolate-doom/chocolate-doom/releases) (the win32 zip one)
+- Extract chocolate hexen archive to the previously created folder
+- Run the game from Steam